snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 Phishing - Cyber attack directed at key individuals or large groups by disguising a malicious attack as a reputable organization or entity.

-Perceived Usefulness - A subjective opinion if cybersecurity is effective
+Perceived Usefulness - A subjective opinion based on a persons understanding of cybersecurity effectiveness.

-Perceived Ease of Use -
+Perceived Ease of Use - A subjective opinion on the difficulty of using cybersecurity training.

-Industry professional - A person that works in a corporate environment
+Industry professional - A person that works in a corporate office environment.

 Research Design: